pyvivid/K8S-References/04_01_Networking-Basics.md

    link/ether 06:9d:69:52:6f:61 brd ff:ff:ff:ff:ff:ff
 ```
 Now with the Bridge network in place, we can have the Virtual Instances connect to each other via the bridge.<br>
 So, we can now delete the eth0 interfaces, which we had created earlier.
-Deleting one veth, like veth-red, will also delete the veth-blue, sicne they are a pair.<br>
+Deleting one veth, like veth-red, will also delete the veth-blue, since they are a pair.<br>
 ```# ip -n red link del veth-red```
 Now, we can create virtual connection the namespaces to the Bridge like:<br>
 ```# ip link add veth-red type veth peer name veth-red-br```